FelixTheStudent/cellpypes/README.md

     intensity, and is robust to colorblindness.
 -   Default UMAP setting produce crowded embeddings.
 To avoid overplotting, we recommend playing with UMAP’s `min_dist` and `spread` parameters.
-Compute UMAP with `spread` to 5 and you’ll be able to see much more in your embeddings!
+Compute UMAP with `spread`=5 and you’ll be able to see much more in your embeddings!
 -   Manual thresholding is easier if you know whether your gene is expressed highly or lowly.
 In above example, I’d start with a large threshold for NKG7 (e.g. 10 CP10K) and a moderate one for MS4A1